 Where to Purchase Biodegradable Drinking Straws

-If you are already using biodegradable plates, or biodegradable hot beverage cups, chances are the same retailer also carries biodegradable straws.
-If you're just starting the hunt for biodegradable plastic products for household or restaurant use, you may want to consider adding biodegradable straws to your purchases.
+If you are already using biodegradable plates or biodegradable hot beverage cups, chances are the same retailer also carries biodegradable straws.
+If you've just started using biodegradable plastic or paper products for household or restaurant use, you may want to consider adding biodegradable straws to your purchases.